Lab answer key: Implementing and configuring virtualization in Windows Server

 Task 1: Create a Hyper-V virtual switch

-1. Connect to SEA-ADM1 and, if needed, sign in as CONTOSO\Administrator with a password of Pa55w.rd.
+1. Connect to SEA-ADM1 and, if needed, sign in with the credentials provided by the instructor.

 2. On SEA-ADM1, select Start, and then select Server Manager.